Corporal: India

+Corporal in the Indian Air Force is a Non-commissioned officer (NCO) rank.
+Corporals assist in maintaining discipline, overseeing technical or operational tasks in their unit, and serves as a link between senior JCOs and junior airmen.

 Ireland

 Corporal (Ceannaire) is the lowest rank of non-commissioned officer within the Irish Army and Air Corps.
 The Naval Service equivalent is leading seaman.

 Army

 The main role of an infantry corporal is either to command a section as the section commander or to command the fire support group as the second in command of the section.
 All corporals are qualified instructors on drill, section weapons, and fieldcraft.

 In the Artillery Corps, the corporal is normally assigned to a gun detachment as a layer, or a detachment commander.
 Artillery corporals can also find themselves in charge of the battery signals section.

 The army rank insignia consists of two winged chevrons (or "stripes"), the dress uniform being red chevrons with a yellow border.

 Air Corps

 Before 1994, the Air Corps was considered part of the army and wore army uniforms with distinct corps badges but the same rank insignia.
 With the introduction of a unique Air Corps blue uniform in 1994, the same rank markings in a white colour were worn, before the introduction of a new two-chevron badge with wing rank marking.